ikr/ikr.su/resume_content.md

 Solve practical problems with well-crafted software that _actually works._ Will fill a tech lead or senior software engineer position.
 Up to a certain size, can take the full responsibility for a project, directly communicating with the customer, and delegating tasks in the team.
-Have a strong preference for functional programming techniques.
+Particularly excited about the functional programming techniques and advanced type systems.

 # Experience